benza435/benza435.github.io/README.md

 6. If you email me, I will keep that email for as long as it takes me to respond to it, and then probably some time after that.
 I will not share that information with anybody else.
 7. Let's just be reasonable about this.
 Download the app and use it if you like.
 I won't even know if you are using it.
 8. If you have read this far, you are probably suffering some form of procrastination habit.
 Go and do something useful!

+I will do a proper privacy policy if I ever actually start handling data.